ThomasFrans/cursive-flexbox/README.md

 # Cursive Flexbox ![Maintenance](https://img.shields.io/maintenance/yes/2023?style=flat-square)
 > This library is not stable yet.
 It is under development and the API will change before the first
 > release.
-When ready for the first release, the crate will be published to crates.io.
+Starting from major version 1 (1.x.x), this library can be considered stable and
+> generally usable.

 A correct, complete flexbox implementation for the [Cursive TUI library](https://github.com/gyscos/cursive).
 The implementation follows the CSS3 specification where